 Retailer Casino keeps goals as sales return to growth in Q1

-PARIS, April 22 (Reuters) - French retailer Casino CASP.PA said group sales returned to growth in the first quarter, driven by improving sales in its core French market and a robust performance in Brazil, the group's second-largest market.
+PARIS, April 22 (Reuters) - Casino CASP.PA said group sales returned to growth in the first quarter, driven by a robust performance in Latin America and notably Brazil, the French retailer's second-largest market.

+In France, sales growth was negative but improved quarter on quarter while net cash flow improved by 570 million euros.

 Casino, which has been selling assets to reduce its debt, confirmed its goal of completing its 4.5 billion euros ($4.9 billion) disposal plan by the end of 2023.
 Disposals to date amount to 3.3 billion euros.